0bvim/click_n_repeat/README.md

 # Click N Repeat

-An automated mouse clicking utility that lets you record multiple click positions and then automatically clicks them in sequence.
+An automated mouse clicking utility that lets you record multiple click positions and then automatically clicks them in sequence, perfect for automating repetitive tasks.

 ## Description